Static Level Ancestors in Practice: Abstract

 \section{Abstract}

-Given a rooted tree $T$, the level ancestor problem is the problem of answering queries of the form $LA(v, d)$, which identify the level $d$ ancestor of a node $v$ in the tree.
-Several algorithms of varied complexity have been proposed in the literature, including optimal solutions that preprocess $T$ in linear bounded time and proceed to answer queries in constant bounded time.
-Despite its significance and numerous applications, to date there have been no comparative studies of the performance of these algorithms and no implementations are widely available.
-In our experimental study we have implemented and compared several solutions for the level ancestor problem, including two optimal algorithms, and examine their space requirements and time performance.
+Given a rooted tree $T$, the level ancestor problem aims to answer queries of the form $LA(v, d)$, which identify the level $d$ ancestor of a node $v$ in the tree.
+Several algorithms of varied complexity have been proposed for this problem in the literature, including optimal solutions that preprocess the tree $T$ in linear bounded time and proceed to answer queries in constant time.
+Despite its significance and numerous applications, to date there have been no comparative studies of the performance of these algorithms and few implementations are widely available.
+In our experimental study we implemented and compared several solutions to the level ancestor problem, including three theoretically optimal algorithms, and examined their space requirements and time performance in practice.